alegs-a/bears-ink/README.md

 ## 7. Repository Structure

+The majority of our original work is contained in the `assets/`, `dracula/`, and `prototypes/` directories.

 - [`.devcontainer`](/.devcontainer)
   - [`devcontainer.json`](/.devcontainer/devcontainer.json) - Development container configuration file.
   - [`dockerfile`](/.devcontainer/dockerfile) - Dockerfile defining the zephyr development environment.